dustyfresh/OnionIRC/README.md

 Also change the Channel at the very bottom to create your own private channel with a password.

 #### Change the MOTD
-Modify the ngircd MOTD file:
+Modify the ngircd MOTD file.
+This is the first thing a user sees when logging into your server:
 ```
 vim conf/ngircd.motd
 ```